Community Planning Institute (CPI)

 The Community Planning Institute consists of three classes:

-- Using and Preparing your Comprehensive Plan is a 2-day class that covers the local planning process.
+- Preparing and Implementing your Comprehensive Plan is a 2-day class that covers the local planning process.

 - Day one provides an overview of the importance of planning for the future and sets the stage with a brief introduction to community planning.
 It starts the day with a discussion of Georgia’s 2013 local planning requirements, followed by explanation of why we plan and who should be involved locally in the process.
 The class also covers tools for plan implementation including zoning and form-based codes.
 The day ends with an interactive activity on good plan use and implementation.